galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 >
 >   > ### {% icon solution %} Solution for GTN tutorial, including the dummy one
 >   >
->   > Most of the GTN tutorials are using Practical and Exercises
+>   > Most of the GTN tutorials are using Practical and Exercises as LEs.
 >   >
 >   {: .solution}
 >